WilliamBarela/flexbox/README.md

 # Flexbox Study

-This repo is a study of the use of flexboxs and a full screen webpage
+This repo is a study of the use of flexboxes and a full screen webpage with a responsive layout